Antara-Basu/Design-and-Testing-Entropy-Sources-using-NIST-SP-800-90B-Standard/README.md

 **2)Minimum Entropy:**
 Measures the effectiveness of the strategy of guessing the most likely output of the entropy source.
 The noise source is the root of security for the entropy source and for the RBG as a whole.
 In my work, i estimated minimum-entropy for all the sequences, as in security applications such as cryptographic systems, its crucial to understand the worst case unpredictability.
 An attacker will target the most predictable events or sequences to exploit the system.
-Therefore, minimum-entropy provides an estimate of randomness ensuring that even the most likely events do not offer an easy target is the sequence has high minimum-entropy.
+Therefore, minimum-entropy provides an estimate of randomness ensuring that even the most likely events do not offer an easy target if the sequence has high minimum-entropy.

-Now lets talk about noise source : This is the component that contains the non-deterministic, entropy-providing process that is ultimately responsible for the uncertainty associated with the bitstrings output by the entropy source.
+Now lets talk about noise source : This is the component that contains the non-deterministic, entropy-providing process, that is ultimately responsible for the uncertainty associated with the bitstrings output by the entropy source.

 **Noise sources can be divided into two categories:**

-1) **Physical noise sources:** They use dedicated hardware to generate randomness.
+1) **Physical noise sources:** They use dedicated hardwareto generate randomness.
+2)

-2) **Non-physical noise sources:** They use system data (such as output of Application Programming Interface (API) functions, Random Access Memory (RAM) data or system time) or human input (e.g., mouse movements) to generate randomness.
+3) **Non-physical noise sources:** They use system data (such as output of Application Programming Interface (API) functions, Random Access Memory (RAM) data or system time) or human input (e.g., mouse movements) to generate randomness.

 But there is one more factor to be considered before estimating entropy of sequence.